 Independent living is the most hands-off of all the senior living facility options.
 Here seniors live in a community setting and may have access to social programs and resources.
 They have the freedom to manage their own lives and determine when to eat, leave the community, and what activities to attend.
 Seniors will also be responsible for taking their own medication and arranging their own medical appointments as healthcare services are not provided.
 Amenities such as housekeeping, meals and transportation may be available but at an additional fee.

 Assisted living, which may be referred to as personal care in certain states, is a popular type of senior living facility.
 One important benefit is that meals and housekeeping are provided.
 Meals are often served in a community setting which reduces the risk for weight loss and isolation.
 Assistance is provided to seniors who need help with dressing, bathing and medical management.
 Medical care is often provided in varying degrees based on the facility, either on campus or off campus.
 Transportation may be provided as part of the monthly fee or for an additional cost.
 Choosing an assisted living facility solves many concerns of seniors and their family.
 In Pennsylvania, assisted living facilities must enable the senior to age-in-place as their needs increase, eliminating the need to move to a nursing home.
+Learn more about independent vs. assisted living.

 In Pennsylvania, personal care is similar to assisted living except should the senior’s needs increase to a point where they are unable to age-in-place, they will need to move to a long-term care facility.